MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-who-knows-whom.md

 The Who knows whom feature helps users to quickly identify colleagues within their organization who can introduce them to leads or contacts.

 >[!NOTE]
-> Who knows whom is currently available only in the North American (NAM) region.
+>- Who knows whom is currently available in Europe, Middle East, and Africa (EMEA), and North American (NAM) regions.
+>- For Office 365 data, you organization's data location must be in one of the following locations and not in your region specific data canter location:
+>   - Global Geography 1 – EMEA (Austria, Finland, France, Ireland, Netherlands).
+>   - Global Geography 2 – Asia Pacific	(Hong Kong, Japan, Malaysia, Singapore, South Korea).
+>   - Global Geography 3 - Americas (Brazil, Chile, United States).
+>   To learn more on data center locations, see [Data Center Locations](https://docs.microsoft.com/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide#data-center-locations).

 To configure who knows whom, follow these steps: